Teaching and Curriculum Development (M.Ed.)

 Deadlines

-Students pursuing the Curriculum and Instruction program can apply for admission to any of the upcoming semesters.
-Here are the deadlines for 2023-24:
+Students can apply for admission to any of the upcoming semesters.
+Here are the annual application deadlines:

 *We suggest submitting your documentation at least two weeks prior to the posted date to ensure your application is complete and can be reviewed by the deadline.